-Stable angina is chest pain or discomfort that usually occurs with activity or stress.
-Angina is chest discomfort due to poor blood flow through the blood vessels in the heart.
+Stable angina is chest pain or discomfort that most often occurs with activity or stress.
+Angina is due to poor blood flow through the blood vessels in the heart.

 Angina - stable; Angina - chronic; Angina pectoris

 When the heart muscle has to work harder, it needs more oxygen.
-Symptoms of angina occur when the coronary arteries are narrowed or blocked by hardening of the arteries (atherosclerosis), or by a blood clot.
+Symptoms of angina occur when the coronary arteries are narrowed or blocked by atherosclerosis or by a blood clot.

-The most common cause of angina is coronary heart disease (CHD).
+The most common cause of angina is coronary artery disease.
 Angina pectoris is the medical term for this type of chest pain.

 Stable angina is less serious than unstable angina, but it can be very painful or uncomfortable.

-There are many risk factors for coronary heart disease.
+There are many risk factors for coronary artery disease.
 Some include:

-Anything that makes the heart muscle need more oxygen can cause an angina attack in someone with heart disease, including:
+Anything that makes the heart muscle need more oxygen or reduces the amount of oxygen it receives can cause an angina attack in someone with heart disease, including:

 Other causes of angina include: